HorrocksEngineers/cims-interview-skills-tests/README.md

 # CIMS Interview Skills Tests <!-- omit in toc -->

 The exercises in this [repository][repo] are designed to help our team get a feel for how you write code and solve problems.
 You will need to fork or clone the repository, go over the [Prerequesites][prereq], [Installation][install] instructions, and [choose an exercise][adventure] before our next in-person/remote interview session.
 We will look over your shoulder as you attempt to complete it in about 30 minutes; expecting to hear your thoughts as you go.
-Feel free to pour over any linked resources, take notes, come up with a game-plan, write some psuedocode, etc. but please do not prepare for the interview by completing the exercise beforehand; as that defeats the purpose of the entire interview.
+Feel free to pour over any linked resources, take notes, come up with a game-plan, write some pseudocode, etc. but please do not prepare for the interview by completing the exercise beforehand; as that defeats the purpose of the entire interview.

 - [Prerequesites](#prerequesites)
 - [Installation](#installation)